 On the morning of our visit to Iceland day seven, we had a hearty (complimentary) breakfast at the North Star Hotel in Staður and began the last part of our journey back to Reykjavik, completing the Golden Circle tour of the country.

 The last leg of our journey would take us from Staður down to Reykjavik, through the Western Region, which is a journey of around 153 kilometres and took two hours to complete, so we were able to take our time on this leg of our journey.

 The area we drove through was farming country and the road took us through a tunnel under a fjord - that was a first for me!

 The Hvalfjörður Tunnel

 The Hvalfjörður Tunnel is 5,770 metres long and it's maximum depth is 165 metres below sea level!
-That is almost 6 kilometres, or 3 1/2 miles in length.
+The tunnel is almost 6 kilometres, or 3 1/2 miles in length.

 The tunnel was opened in 1998 and today is used by around 8,000 vehicles daily and really is an amazing feat of engineering.

-Around mid-afternoon of our visit to Iceland day seven we reached Reykjavik we parked close to the church in the middle of town, the iconic Hallgrimskirkja which is visible from almost everywhere in the city.
+Around mid-afternoon of our visit to Iceland day seven, we reached Reykjavik and parked close to the church in the middle of town, the iconic Hallgrimskirkja which is visible from almost everywhere in the city.